 Penny Bainbridge (Committee Member) has had a long involvement in York with campaigns and initiatives to improve women’s health.
 Through her job with the Cardigan Centre in Leeds (from which she has now retired) she liaised with Khwendo Kor to co-host placements for social work students from the University of York.

-Dr Naeema Hann (committee member) is a graduate from University of Peshawar and Leeds Metropolitan University.
+Dr Naeema Hann (Vice Chair) is a graduate from University of Peshawar and Leeds Metropolitan University.
 A language teacher and teacher trainer, Naeema began her career teaching English to Afghan Mujahideen in Peshawar and has worked with the British Council in Pakistan.
 Naeema joined Khwendo Kor on the occasion of Maryam Bibi receiving her honorary degree from the University of York in 2011.

 Del Hussain (committee member) was born in December 1946, a few months before Partition of India.
 At Partition his father, being in the government, was given safe passage to Karachi, where Del grew up, with sojourns to various countries following his father’s postings.
 Del came to England in 1969 where he studied Hotel Management.
 Del has one son and a grandson to whom he is devoted.
 He is now retired after working in a local psychiatric unit.
 Del and his wife visit Pakistan once a year to see family and on one of these visits they met Maryam Bibi, who was known to Del’s sister.
 They hope to see much more of KKs work on future visits.